kiencovn/matmat35-keyboard/README.md

 # matmat35
-matmat35 is a handwired keyboard design which combines QAZ 11u and HHKB layout.
+matmat35 is a hand-wiring keyboard design which combines QAZ 11u and HHKB layout.
 Inspired by Dieter Rams's Snow White's Coffin design, the acrylic bottom piece helps to show off the hand-wiring parts.

 STL files are made for 3d printing only, and must be modified in case of milling.
 The controller mount (body21.stl) was design for a Promicro controller with USB type-C connector, which has a slightly longer PCB than traditional one with micro usb.